50 Trades in 50 Weeks

 My name is Brent Donnelly.
 I have been trading professionally since 1995 and writing about trading and global macro since 2004.

 Each week, I will share a new trade idea and walk you through it from start to finish.
-Fifty real-time trades in under fifty weeks (ends December 2021).
+Fifty real-time trades in about fifty weeks.
 You will learn tactics, strategy, mindset, risk management, and the psychology of successful trading.
 See real trade ideas come to life in real time.

 Remember those Prima guides for New Super Mario Bros. and Kirby’s Epic Yarn, or those YouTube video game walkthroughs where they explain, step-by-step, how to clear each level of a video game?
 That’s the spirit here.
 Also kinda inspired by Harvard Business School’s case study method.